 The VCAA end of year examinations are held from late October to mid-November.
 These are subject specific exams for students studying Unit 3 & 4 subjects.

 Home schools are responsible for applying directly to the VCAA for any Special Provision requirements.
-School supervisors should inform the DECV of any approved arrangements that are in place.
+School supervisors should inform the VSV of any approved arrangements that are in place.

 What do the school and student pay?